 "How we as a Government work can be as important as what we do.
 And an important element of the Office that I head is just that – how we work with the Pacific."

 Ewen McDonald, Head of the Office of the Pacific

 On 18 January 2019, DFAT Deputy Secretary Ewen McDonald was appointed Head of the Office of the Pacific.
-In support of Ministers, Mr McDonald facilitates our efforts to build stronger relationships with Pacific leaders, governments and peoples, as well as with regional organisations and institutions.
-He engages actively and consults widely with our Pacific island partners to ensure Australia's development assistance is delivering on our shared priorities for a prosperous, sovereign and stable region.
+In support of Ministers, Mr McDonald coordinates our efforts to build stronger relationships with Pacific leaders, governments, and peoples, as well as with regional organisations and institutions.
+He engages actively, listens, and consults widely with our Pacific Island partners to ensure Australia's assistance is delivering on our shared priorities for a prosperous, sovereign, and stable region.

-Prior to his appointment, Mr McDonald was Australian High Commissioner to New Zealand, with accreditation to the Cook Islands and Niue, working closely with New Zealand on collaboration and cooperation in the Pacific - including implementation of Australia's Pacific Step-up and New Zealand's Pacific Reset.
-He also worked with the Cook Islands and Niue to support the implementation of their development priorities.
+Prior to his appointment, Mr McDonald was Australian High Commissioner to New Zealand, with accreditation to the Cook Islands and Niue, working closely with New Zealand on collaboration and cooperation in the Pacific.

 Follow Ewen McDonald on Twitter